alan2207/bulletproof-react/docs/state-management.md

 ## Application State

-This is the state that controls interactive parts of an application.
-Opening global modals, notifications, changing color mode, etc. For best performance and maintainability, keep the state as close as possible to the components that are using it.
-Don't make everything global out of the box.
+Application state manages global parts of an application, such as controlling global modals, notifications, and toggling color modes.
+To ensure optimal performance and ease of maintenance, it is advisable to localize the state as closely as possible to the components that require it.
+Avoid unnecessarily globalizing all state variables from the outset to maintain a structured and efficient state management architecture.

 Good Application State Solutions: